 5. GOODWILL AND INTANGIBLE ASSETS

-See Note 3 titled, "Business Acquisitions, Divestitures, and Investments," for additional information regarding our recent business acquisitions and divestitures.
+See Note 3 titled, "Business Acquisitions and Divestitures," for additional information regarding our recent business acquisitions and divestitures.

 We evaluate the recoverability of recorded goodwill and indefinite-lived intangible assets annually during the third fiscal quarter, or when indicators of potential impairment exist.
 Our goodwill is assessed at the reporting unit level which is equivalent to the Company's reportable operating segments.